tsrsilva/tsrsilva.github.io/docs/index.markdown

 title: Introduction
 ---

 I am Thiago Silva.
 I am a biologist, programmer, and writer.
 I worked as a researcher at UFPR and HKU.
 I am an alumnus of FURB, USP, and UFPR.
+Currently an independent researcher.